BitBotFactory/MikaLendingBot/README.md

 If you find it useful, please consider donating some bitcoins: 37VoSLbiqVWGDA5Y8rmo5XaQxPo551gBY8

-This address goes to a multisignature wallet with keys held by the lead contributors: Mikadily, rnevet, and Evanito.
+This address goes to a multisignature wallet with keys held by the lead contributors: Mikadily, rnevet and Evanito.